AnyChart/docs.anychart.com/Basic_Charts_Types/Percent_Stacked_Area-SplineArea_Charts.md

     ]);
 ```

-Now we have to tell Y Axis to display these series in as percent stacked area:
+Now we have to tell Y-Axis to display these series in a percent stacked mode:

 ```
     chart.yScale().stackMode('percent');